 Reasons we can collect and use your personal information

-The lawful basis on which we collect and use a professional’s personal data is that processing is necessary for the performance of a task carried out in the public interest.
+We rely on Article 6(1)(e) as the lawful basis on which we collect and use your personal data ie ‘processing is necessary for the performance of a task carried out in the public interest’.

 - Health and Social Care Act 2015